matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 #### The `static` directory

-The `static/` directory contains the static files including CSS files, JavaScript, etc. For this example it will remain rather simple:
+This directory contains the static files including CSS files, JavaScript, etc. For this example it will remain rather simple:

 ```
 ├── static/